Airport Badging Procedures

 - While awaiting results, individual must be under escort.

-- If report discloses a disqualifying crime, applicant must remain under continuous escort.
+- If a report discloses a disqualifying crime, applicant must not be allowed entrance to the Air Field/ AOA and cannot be escorted.

 - Fingerprints cannot be issued earlier than 60 days prior to badge expiration.

-- New ID media may be issued while awaiting new CHRC, but no later than 45 days.
-If unable to comply within 45 days, ID badge must be deactivated and retrieved.
+- New Airport ID Badge may be issued while awaiting the new CHRC, but no later than 45 days.
+If unable to comply within 45 days, airport ID badge must be deactivated and retrieved.

 DISQUALIFYING CRIMES…Federal Regulations require all employees to submit to a FBI Fingerprint Criminal History Check (CHRC) before receiving unescorted access privileges.
 The CHRC verifies that there have been no convictions of any of the TSA disqualifying crimes (listed below) within the past ten (10) years.
 A copy of the Criminal History results will be made available to the employee upon receipt of a written request (form may be obtained from the Badging Office).
 Due to confidentiality, LFT cannot discuss an employee’s CHRC results with the employer.